 To amend this lack of a free, user-friendly and instructive tool for microarray analysis we developed Robin.
 Robin provides a Java-based GUI to up-to-date R/BioConductor functions for the analysis of both two-color and single channel (Affymetrix GeneChip) microarrays and implements wizard-like workflows that guide the user through all steps of the analysis including quality assessment, evaluation and experiment design.
 Robin assists the user in the interpretation of the results by automatically issuing warnings if quality check parameters exceed or undercut conservatively chosen threshold values or statistical analysis indicates problems like insufficient input data.
 During the whole workflow the major attention has been put on simplicity and intuitiveness of the graphical user interface – advanced options to tweak the parameters of the analysis functions are by default hidden from the user.
-More experienced users of course have the possibility to modify the settings to their individual needs and even review and modify the R scripts that were generated from the inputs before they are executed by the embedded R engine by activating the expert mode ().
+More experienced users of course have the possibility to modify the settings to meet their individual needs and even review and modify the R scripts that were generated from the inputs before they are executed by the embedded R engine by activating the expert mode (Fig. 1).

-The generated output comprises statistical results on differentially expressed genes that can directly be imported into meta-analysis tools like MapMan for visualization, informative plots visualizing the quality check and statistical results and the R scripts that have been automatically generated from the users’ input.
+The generated output comprises complete statistical results on differentially expressed genes that can directly be imported into common spreadsheet applications and meta-analysis tools like MapMan for visualization, informative plots visualizing the quality check and statistical results and the R scripts that have been automatically generated from the users’ input.

 Robin installer packages including an embedded minimal R engine (plus the required packages) are available for the most abundant operating systems Microsoft Windows (XP or higher) and Mac OS X (version 10.5 or higher) from http://bioinformatics.mpimp-golm.mpg.de/projects/own/robin.
 Installing these packages will leave an existing installation of R on the target system untouched.
 For all other systems a lightweight package that can incorporate and configure an existing R installation for usage with Robin is available.